Hawzen in the Tigray war

 Events in Hawzen in the Tigray War included five mass extrajudicial killings that took place in Hawzen in the Tigray Region of Ethiopia during the Tigray War in November and December 2020 and January and February 2021, looting and destruction Hawzen Primary Hospital by the Eritrean Defence Force (EDF), and the establishment of a rape camp in the hospital by the Ethiopian National Defense Forces (ENDF).

 Military events

-Hawzen, the capital of Hawzen woreda, in the Eastern zone of Tigray, is a small town with a few thousand inhabitants.
+Hawzen (also transcribed as Hawzien or Hauzien), the capital of Hawzen Woreda, in the Eastern zone of Tigray, is a small town with a few thousand inhabitants.
 Six incidents of heavy fighting and bombing took place from November 2020 to August 2021 during the Tigray War.

 November 2020

 From 25 to 27 November 2020, the Ethiopian National Defense Force (ENDF) and Eritrean Defence Forces (EDF) killed 8 civilians in Hawzen (Eastern Tigray).
 In the wake of the battles, they organised a killing spree that spread towards the nearby small towns of Megab and Koraro.